sasszz/flask-setup/README.md

 #### Notes:
 - some commands may be MAC-specific
 - "flask_dir" = the name of your Flask App folder
-- "touch" on MAC creates an HTML file)
+- "touch" on MAC creates a file
 - "cd" steps into the next folder
 - "cd .." steps back one folder
 #### In terminal - run: